-The Company has also adopted a Share Dealing Policy regulating trading and confidentiality of inside information for the Directors and other persons discharging managerial responsibilities (and their persons closely associated) which contains provisions appropriate for a company whose shares are admitted to trading on AIM (particularly relating to dealing during closed periods which will be in line with the Market Abuse Regulation (EU) No 596/2014).
-The Company will take all reasonable steps to ensure compliance by the Directors and any relevant employees with the terms of that Share Dealing Policy.
+The Group has also adopted a Share Dealing Policy regulating trading and confidentiality of inside information for the Directors and other persons discharging managerial responsibilities (and their persons closely associated) which contains provisions appropriate for a company whose shares are admitted to trading on AIM (particularly relating to dealing during closed periods which will be in line with the Market Abuse Regulation (EU) No 596/2014), which was transposed into UK law following Brexit.
+The Group will take all reasonable steps to ensure compliance by the Directors and any relevant employees with the terms of that Share Dealing Policy.